Ahmad-Sai/Map-Generator/README.md

 ![image](https://user-images.githubusercontent.com/85080576/147283377-c369e4a5-087d-4200-8dc5-4069851f29ce.png)

-Examples of maps generated using the perlin noise algorithim.
-Such maps can be used to generate terrains for video games.

-Example 1 was created using a small number of boxes (less detail)
+Example 1 was created using a small number of boxes (less detail and less noise)

-Example 2 was created using a larger number of boxes (more detail)
+Example 2 was created using a larger number of boxes (more detail and more noise)

 ![image](https://user-images.githubusercontent.com/85080576/147283513-83b94222-adfa-4e43-9499-dcdb39bf4bb1.png)

+Maps created using the perlin noise algorithim can be used to generate map terrians for video games.